samgehret/manageSegmentFunction/README.md

 **Required** The display name of your function inside the Segment UI
 - `function-id`
 The id of your Segment function (assigned after it is created).
 You need to add this after the function is created.

-### index.js
-Houses the source code for interacting with the Segment platform.
-No need to edit this unless you have a bespoke use case.

-### main.yml

-### function javascript code